Summer Bummer

 "Summer Bummer" is a song by American singer and songwriter Lana Del Rey featuring American rappers ASAP Rocky and Playboi Carti featured on her fifth studio album Lust for Life.
 The song was released for digital download on July 12, 2017, alongside "Groupie Love" featuring ASAP Rocky, as a promotional single with the pre-order of the album.
+It was later sent to UK contemporary hit radio on July 28 as the album's third single.
 The song was written by the artists, alongside producers BigWhiteBeatz., Boi-1da, Jahaan Sweet, and T-Minus, with additional production credits going to Rick Nowels.

 Background and composition

 On June 2, 2017, Del Rey revealed that she and ASAP Rocky had collaborated on a track for the album by posting a snippet of the song on Instagram with the caption: "We made a lot of good ones but I think we picked the best ones for the record".

 According to the sheet music published at Musicnotes.com by Universal Music Publishing Group, "Summer Bummer" is composed in 4/4 time and the key of E-flat minor, with a relaxed trap/hip hop and electronica tempo of 67 beats per minute.
 "Summer Bummer" was labeled a hip hop song by Alexa Camp of Slant Magazine, while Ryan Reed of Rolling Stone described the sound of the song as "dark noir-pop style over a rattling trap beat".